Affiliate links on Android Authority may earn us a commission. Learn more.

 While i did have a couple of drops in connection to NVIDIA’s USA servers, reconnecting simply required opening the game again and the stream was still available for me to pick up where I dropped out.
 You’re basically streaming a game from NVIDIA’s own computer – literally.
 Those drops were a little harrowing in Batman: Arkham Origins because the game kept playing while I was gone – this resulted in Batman losing a little life while I was stuck in the Android TV interface for a few seconds.
 Thankfully, these drops only happened those couple of times and haven’t been an issue since.

 NVIDIA gaming is still about as good as ever, providing an actually reliable way for gamers to get their fix without needing a crazy rig or even the actual game in some cases.
 However, this is an Android TV box and, as such, much of the Google Play Store is at your disposal.
 Most games that are available for your smartphone can be converted to your larger television screen and with the Shield controller the gaming experience can be multitudes better.
 Games that have been adapted for Android TV also leverage the gamepad and this is far better than even the best touch controls.
-I focused mainly on RPG games with my Shield TV, installing and enjoying Final Fantasy 9 and Star Wars: Knights of the Old Republic.
+I focused mainly on RPG games with my Shield TV, installing and enjoying Final Fantasy 9 and Star Wars: Knights of the New Republic.

 I’ve made the point in the past – Android is a wonderful place to enjoy classic and retro games.
 So many past games have made the conversion to mobile that nostalgic players can enjoy them in an updated, current fashion and new gamers can see why we look back on titles like Jade Empire and Chrono Trigger so wistfully.
 And with the NVIDIA Shield TV, all of these games get a bit of new life in a format that is spiritually like a console.
 There is no shortage of power to play everything in the NVIDIA or Google library, as the powerful Tegra X1 and 3GB of RAM have been reliable and speedy throughout all experiences.